johannschwabe/ASEv3/sales-api/README.md

 ### Query

+The requests you can send to the Sales API.

 | Query                     | Returns       | Arguments             | Description                                               |
 |---------------------------|---------------|-----------------------|-----------------------------------------------------------|
 | allProperties             | [Property]    | -                     | Fetch all properties.                                     |